 II.
 Create a source of information.
 Get this information to those who need it.

-- Future book (currently in process), based on concepts this blog aims to cover and connection to relevant written materials vetted by the community.
+Future book (currently in process), based on concepts the blog aims to cover and connection to relevant written materials vetted by the community.

 III.
 Discuss standards of profession and professional practice

 Create a forum for discussing those standards of good practice to develop our professional standards as a whole and enhance our own practice.